springload/draftail/docs/README.md

 ## R&D notes

-### Other Wagtail-integrated editors to learn from
+### Other Wagtail-integrated editors to learn from.

 Things to borrow: keyboard shortcuts, Wagtail integration mechanism,